Categories

 Just like countless other industries, the trade finance market has suffered at the hand of an antique, inefficient manual documentation process.
 Physical letters from one bank to another bank are still used to ensure that the payment will be received.

-Blockchain technology with its transparency enables firms to securely prove country of origin, product, and other transaction details.
+Blockchain technology with its transparency enables firms to securely prove their country of origin, product, and other transaction details.
 It can provide better visibility into the shipments and a more efficient assurance of delivery.

 7. Customer KYC and Fraud Prevention